ckcherry23/ckcherry23.github.io/content/featured/RepoSense/index.md

 techstack: ['Vue.js', 'TypeScript', 'Pug', 'Sass', 'Git', 'Java', 'Cypress', 'JUnit']
 ---

-A contribution analysis tool for Git repositories.
+An open-source contribution analysis tool for Git repositories.
 Provides chronological visualisation of the code contributions and commits made to a group of repositories to track work done in projects.